mathspp/mathspp/pages/03.talks/_20210727-implementing-a-neural-network-from-scratch/talk.md

+---
-# Implementing a neural network from scratch
+title: "Implementing a neural network from scratch"

-## EuroPython 2021
+event: "EuroPython 2021"
+---

 This was my very first conference appearance and a moment I have very fond memories of!